tasicarl/thesis-template-DESY/README.md

 LaTeX code for my PhD thesis "Exploring the dark universe with gravitational wave backgrounds".

 It can be used as a template for other DESY students.
 I used the template https://github.com/leodido/arsclassica and customized it a little to match the DESY color scheme and my own typographic preferences.

+The template can be compiled using PdfLaTeX and BibTex.